Lee Smolin: Early life and education

 Smolin dropped out of Walnut Hills High School in Cincinnati, Ohio.
 His interest in physics began at that time when he read Einstein's reflections on the two tasks he would leave unfinished at his death: 1, to make sense of quantum mechanics, and, 2 to unify that understanding of the quanta with gravity.
 Smolin would take it as his "mission" to try to complete these tasks.
-Shortly after that, he browsed the Physics Library at the University of Cincinnati, where he came across Louis de Broglie's pilot wave theory in French.
-"I still can close my eyes", Smolin wrote in "Einstein's Unfinished Revolution, "and see a page of the book, displaying the equation that relates wavelength to momentum."
-Soon after that he would "talk his way into" Hampshire College, find great teachers and get "lucky" in his applications to graduate school.
-As to his mission of solving Einstein's two big questions, by Smolin's account, he did not succeed.
-"Very unfortunately, neither has anyone else."
+Shortly afterward, he browsed the Physics Library at the University of Cincinnati, where he came across Louis de Broglie's pilot wave theory in French.
+"I still can close my eyes," Smolin wrote in Einstein's Unfinished Revolution, "and see a page of the book, displaying the equation that relates wavelength to momentum."
+Soon after that he would "talk his way into" Hampshire College, find great teachers, and get lucky in his applications to graduate school.
+As to his mission of solving Einstein's two big questions, by Smolin's account, he did not succeed; "Very unfortunately, neither has anyone else."